Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 27: Single Join
 I have joined the tables to that the role info shows on the table for employees, but I am still trying to figure out how to also join the info from the department table.

+### Commit 28: Double Join
+Figured it out! now to get the manager name to display!